Docker

 Notes:

-• This page may indicate Jenkins is almost ready! instead and if so, click Restart.
+• This page may display Jenkins is almost ready! instead and if so, click Restart.

 • If the page does not automatically refresh after a minute, use your web browser to refresh the page manually.

-3. If required, log in to Jenkins with the credentials of the user you just created and you are ready to start using Jenkins!
+3. If required, log in to Jenkins using the credentials of the user you just created and you are ready to start using Jenkins!

 Was this page helpful?